 I love how proud they each were of their masterpieces.
 It did remind me of doing similar activities with them when they were only toddlers.
 We need to do this more often!

-The handpainted masterpieces were hung by the Christmas Tree for all to see.
-They can now be brought out every year with the decorations and we’ll remember the time we had fun painting with our fingers.
+The handpainted masterpieces were hung by our Christmas Tree for all to see.
+They can now be brought out every year with the decorations and we'll remember the time we had fun painting with our fingers.

 - The Cricut Cutting Machine is easily our favorite crafting tool.
 We use it in so many of our tutorials!

 - These MakerX Crafting Tools are perfect for keeping in the craft room, and are always ready when you need them!

 - This Fiskars Paper Trimmer is easy to use and cuts nicely without frayed edges.

 - These Scotch Precision Scissors cut like a dream and you get multiple pairs in a pack!